TeamRizu/outfox-wiki/content/user-guide/games/techno.md

 ## Trivia

-When this game mode was added in 2003, it actually supported all 9 buttons available on the pad, Yet no 4/5 or 9 panel mode was created.
+When this game mode was added in 2003, it actually supported all 9 buttons available on the pad, Yet no 4/5 or 9 panel mode was created until later in development.

+This mode was one of the first working custom modes outside of _dance_ to be supported in the earlier versions of the engine.

+This mode has a big following; we know of a lot of players that enjoy it's freedom and versatility.

+_Written and Maintained with ♡ by Squirrel_